linhd-postdata/Plotting_Poetry2020/README.md

 The texts are offered in three versions:

-- An untagged (plain text) version of the corpus is included in the "corpus" folder.
+- An untagged (plain text) version of the corpus is included in the "corpora" folder.

-- The automatically annotated version with stress positions is included in the "" folder.
+- The automatically annotated version with stress positions is included in the "stress_annotation" folder.
 This one does not include the text of the poems, but only stress positions detected by Rantanplan (De la Rosa et al., 2020).
-Stress positions are marked by the number corresponding to the syllable order
+Stress positions are marked by a number corresponding to the syllable order in the verse.

+-The final version of the texts has been automatically annotated with stress positions and stanzas.
+It does not include the text of the poem.
+Also, as it was the version used in stylo (Eder et al., 2016), stress positions are marked using a special notation, which can be find at